Bangkok Travel Guide

 Bangkok, meaning the 'city of angels', is often described as crowded and noisy, yet the city is full of culture, historic sites and beautifully authentic food:

 Travelling to Bangkok, the capital of Thailand, is like throwing yourself into a mad melee of a metropolis, decadent and often squalid, but extremely traveller-friendly.
 Locals welcome those who holiday in Bangkok with wide smiles and amid all the chaos and congestion there are hidden gems to discover.
 Bangkok is also the gateway to Thailand's legendary beach resorts and is ideal for those travelling on a budget.

 A Bangkok holiday is particularly popular among young backpackers, simply because they are catered for in many cheap hostels.
 There is, however, a vast array of accommodation to suit all budgets in this tourist-oriented city.
-And despite popular belief, the city is also very child friendly, with many zoos, play parks and educational museums, the city even caters for families who have young ones.
+Despite popular belief, the city is also very child friendly and with many zoos, play parks and educational museums, the city even caters for families who have young ones.